Alexander McQueen (fashion house): Collaborations

-Between 1996 and 2001, Alexander McQueen collaborated with jeweller Shaun Leane on bespoke jewellery pieces for the catwalk presentations.
+Between 1996 and 2001 Alexander McQueen collaborated with the jeweller Shaun Leane on bespoke jewellery pieces for the catwalk presentations.

-In January 2003, Alexander McQueen collaborated with perfumer Jacques Cavallier to launch his first fragrance Kingdom, which was launched on the designer's birthday 17 March.
+In January 2003 Alexander McQueen collaborated with the perfumer Jacques Cavallier to launch his first fragrance, Kingdom, which was launched on the designer's birthday 17 March.
 A limited edition version of the fragrance was launched in 2004.
-The company launched its second fragrance, My Queen three years later in 2006.
-On 10 October 2003, Alexander McQueen collaborated with Michael Clark to stage the Spring 2004 collection.
-On 15 October 2003, Alexander McQueen collaborated with Björk at Fashion Rocks where the Fall 2003 collection was presented at the Royal Albert Hall.
+The company launched its second fragrance, My Queen, three years later in 2006.
+On 10 October 2003 Alexander McQueen collaborated with Michael Clark to stage the Spring 2004 collection.
+On 15 October 2003 Alexander McQueen collaborated with Björk at Fashion Rocks where the Fall 2003 collection was presented at the Royal Albert Hall.

-In 2004, Alexander McQueen collaborated with Safilo via a licensing deal to launch an eyewear range.
+In 2004 Alexander McQueen collaborated with Safilo via a licensing deal to launch an eyewear range.
 The 2010 collection featured the house's trademark skull detail.
 The same year, the company collaborated with American Express to launch a limited-edition version of its ultra-exclusive Centurion Card.
 The card is available by invitation only to AMEX Platinum card members.
-To launch the card, McQueen hosted a retrospective of his collections from 1995 till Fall 2003.
+To launch the card, McQueen hosted a retrospective of his collections from 1995 until late 2003.

-In 2005, Alexander McQueen collaborated with Puma to produce a line of men's and women's footwear launched in Spring 2006.
-The Alexander McQueen PUMA line is founded on the union of tradition and technology, with juxtaposing influences.
-In 2008, the line's Fall 2009 collection was fully expanded to include men's and women's clothing and accessories, with a collaboration with film director Saam Farahmand to produce a 4-minute movie Ghost as an ad campaign for the collection.
+In 2005 Alexander McQueen collaborated with Puma AG to produce a line of men's and women's footwear launched in Spring 2006.
+The Alexander McQueen x PUMA collaboration was founded on the union of tradition and technology, with juxtaposing influences.
+In 2008 the line's Fall 2009 collection was fully expanded to include men's and women's apparel, with a collaboration with the film director Saam Farahmand to produce a 4-minute short film Ghost as an ad campaign for the collection.

-In 2007, Alexander McQueen became the first brand to participate in MAC's promotion of cosmetic releases created by fashion designers.
+In 2007 Alexander McQueen became the first brand to participate in MAC's promotion of cosmetic releases created by fashion designers.
 The collection was released on 11 October and reflected the looks used on the Autumn/Winter McQueen catwalk.
-The inspiration for the collection was the Elizabeth Taylor movie Cleopatra, and thus the models sported intense blue, green, and teal eyes with strong black liner extended Egyptian-style.
+The inspiration for the collection was the 1963 film Cleopatra starring Elizabeth Taylor, and thus the models sported intense blue, green, and teal eyes with strong black liner extended Egyptian-style.